wealthkernel/api-documentation-guides/docs/sipp-contributions/Basics.md

 Organisation parties have their own due diligence and setup requirements; see [opening requirements](../accounts/Opening-Requirements.md) for how `Organization` parties are used elsewhere on the platform.

+An employer contribution can be made by following our standard deposit process, but setting the `portfolioId` to the portfolio in the member's SIPP and the `bankAccountId` to the organisation's bank account.

 ### Tax relief

 Employer contributions are not eligible for tax relief, as these contributions are usually done as part of the pay-as-you-earn (PAYE) process before tax has been taken.